NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/partners/hexnode.md

 {{</Aside>}}

-1. [Download](/cloudflare-one/connections/connect-devices/warp/download-warp/#macos) the Cloudflare WARP client for macOS.
+1. [Download](/cloudflare-one/connections/connect-devices/warp/download-warp/#macos) the Khulnasoft WARP client for macOS.

 2. On your Hexnode console, go to **Apps** > **Add Apps** > **Enterprise App**.